Directing Water to a Dew Point

 Still from the video Scaling the stones, Duration 10 minutes, 2021

-Directing water into a dew point – incremental repetition is a long duration performance and an installation .
+– incremental repetition is a long duration performance and an installation .
 Films, text, drawings merge with live-action to turn the space at Toynbee Studios into a cave where spells are broken.
 The performance is divided into 30 minute slots.
 Six members of the audience were invited during each slot to experience/ participate in an intimate space together with the artist in order to create a collective imagining and thought making process.
 The visitors are encouraged to bring a stone or a pebble of any size they may feel fit to carry during their visit.
 Stone acts as a metaphor for a painful burden.
 There is no real scale to measure pain.
 Pain is immeasurable in all its forms.
 The pain of loss is the worst – loss of active body, loss of freedom, identity, and self.
 And yet we must scale it, lift it, lower it, lighten it.
 Deriving from a point of widespread despair, mental illness, disconnectedness and spiritual loss the artist will create a space for collective mourning and re-imagining of a stronger moral strength.
 This piece is an exercise to touch on a very individual sense of joy snatched out from loss.
 It enables the conditions for conceiving visions of our present and future collectively.